Get Started

 The designs on your screen won’t always match the ones on your printed product 100%.

-There are various factors that contribute to color inconsistencies.
-Let’s go through them so you know what to look out for the next time you’re designing!
+Various factors contribute to color inconsistencies.
+Let’s review them so you know what to look out for the next time you design!

 Design color spaces

-CMYK is the color space that’s used for printing designs.
-RGB, on the other hand, is the color space used by most creators when designing print files and due to technicalities, it’s the color space we recommend uploading your design files in.
+CMYK is the color model used for printing designs.
+RGB, on the other hand, is the color model used by most creators when designing print files.
+Due to technicalities, it’s the color model we recommend uploading your design files in.

 If you’re working within the RGB color space and upload that design for printing, our printing software will convert it to the CMYK color space it supports.
-That’s the risky step where your design can lose some colors it originally had.
+This is a risky step, as your design may lose some of its original colors.

 The CMYK color space recognizes a smaller range of colors than RGB.
 If your design has colors outside of the CMYK color space, then our printing software matches those colors to the closest ones in the CMYK color space.